johannesippen/johannesippen.com/_posts/2017-08-30-good-reads.md

 {% image /img/blog/books_steve_krug.jpg %}

-A few days a reader of my book "[Web Fatale](https://www.amazon.de/gp/product/3836238985/ref=as_li_tl?ie=UTF8&tag=johannesippen-21&camp=1638&creative=6742&linkCode=as2&creativeASIN=3836238985&linkId=b25b95e25d83e4105600efb04cac42d7)" wrote me, enthusiastically telling me that he read the whole book – from cover to cover.
+A few days ago a reader of my book "[Web Fatale](https://www.amazon.de/gp/product/3836238985/ref=as_li_tl?ie=UTF8&tag=johannesippen-21&camp=1638&creative=6742&linkCode=as2&creativeASIN=3836238985&linkId=b25b95e25d83e4105600efb04cac42d7)" wrote me, enthusiastically telling me that he read the whole book – from cover to cover.
 That alone is pretty impressive, not even my mom did that.

 But he soaked it up – every single bit of it, and he wanted more.
 So he asked me if I had any further reading recommendations, especially for people who aspire to create usable and seductive websites.
 Digital products that you couldn’t resist.
 I never thought about it before, but I had – lots actually!
 And I want to share them.